 Up to five years' support is available, and expenses may include:

 - salaries for staff (for biomedical resource applications, staff must be necessary to run and/or manage the central resource.
 Support for experimental research personnel will only be considered for technology development grants).

 - materials and consumables required for establishing and maintaining the resource/technology

 - the purchase and maintenance of animals

 - the purchase and essential running and maintenance costs of equipment

-- collaborative travel and attendance at scientific meetings to publicise the resource/technology (the Trust’s standard travel allowance for applicants will not be added automatically to these awards).
+- collaborative travel and attendance at scientific meetings to publicise the resource/technology.

 The maximum amount awarded for a successful application is anticipated to be £1.5m.
 Please contact the Trust if your proposal may exceed £1.5m.